An asymptotic radius of convergence for the Loewner equation and simulation of $SLE_k$ traces via splitting: SLE simulation using the Ninomiya-Victoir splitting

 The backward Loewner equation (\ref{backwardloewner}) on $[0,T]$ generates a curve $\tilde{\gamma}(t)$ that modulo a shift with $\sqrt{\kappa}B_T$ has the same law with the SLE trace $\gamma(t)$ (see \cite{rohde2016backward}).
 In addition, we can use the Ninomiya-Victoir scheme (\ref{nvloewnerstep}) to approximate the backward Loewner diffusion.
 For simulations, the challenge is that the driving Brownian motion must be run backwards.
 More concretely, if we fix a partition $0 = t_{0} < t_{1} < \cdots < t_{N} = T$, then we can construct a numerical SLE trace $\big\{z_{t_{k}}\big\}_{0\leq k \leq N}$ by setting $z_{0} := 0$ and for $k \in [1 \mathrel{{.}\,{.}}\nobreak N]$ defining $\tilde{z}_{t_{k}}$ by

 where \smallbreak

 As discussed in \cite{kennedy2009slesim}, due to the singularity at 0 inherent in the conformal maps $g_{t}$, simulating SLE traces using a fixed uniform partition can lead to huge numerical errors.
 Instead, an adaptive step size methodology was recommended, especially when $\kappa$ is large.
 The idea is to ensure that $\big|z_{t_{k+1}} - z_{t_{k}}\big| < C$ for each $k$, where $C$ is a user-specified tolerance.
-To achieve this, we start by computing $z$ along a uniform partition until $\big|z_{t_{k+1}} - z_{t_{k}}\big| \geq C$.
+To achieve this, we follow precisely the same adaptive step size strategy as proposed in \cite{kennedy2009slesim}.
+That is, we start by computing $\{z_{t_k}\}_{k \geq 0}$ along a uniform partition until $\big|z_{t_{k+1}} - z_{t_{k}}\big| \geq C$.
 If this occurs, it indicates that we should reduce the step size for the SLE discretization.
 Therefore, we shall sample the Brownian path at the midpoint of the interval $[t_{k}, t_{k+1}]$.
 (This can be done using a Brownian bridge conditioned on the values of $B$ at $t_{k}$ and $t_{k+1}$) We now proceed as before, except we have added the midpoint of $[t_{k}, t_{k+1}]$ to the partition.
 This process continues (recursively) until each value of $\big|z_{t_{k+1}} - z_{t_{k}}\big|$ is strictly less than $C$.

 Figures 6.1 and 6.2 demonstrate that the proposed numerical method can generate realistic simulations of the $SLE_\kappa$ trace, even for larger values of $\kappa$.
 In Section 4 of \cite{tran2015convergence}, the author claims that the vertical slit method proposed by Kennedy \cite{kennedy2009slesim} converges to the $SLE_\kappa$ trace when fixed step sizes are used.
 Since each step of the Ninomiya-Victoir scheme is a composition of two vertical slits, we also expect such a convergence result.
 However in practice, one observes significantly improved performance when adaptive step sizes are used \cite{kennedy2009slesim}.
 Therefore in our final section, we shall be considering the latter setting.
 This approach naturally leads to the open problem of whether alternative high order ``ODE-based'' methods can be applied to SLE simulation (such as those presented in \cite{foster2020odemethod}).